IvanUkhov/blog/_drafts/2019-01-01-orchestration.md

 └── README.md
 ```

-The [`container`] folder contains files for building a Docker image for the
+The [`container/`] folder contains files for building a Docker image for the
 service.
-The [`service`] folder is the service itself, meaning that these files
+The [`service/`] folder is the service itself, meaning that these files
 will be present in the container and eventually executed.
 Lastly, the
-[`scheduler`] folder contain files for scheduling the service using Airflow.
+[`scheduler/`] folder contain files for scheduling the service using Airflow.
+The last one will be covered in the next section; here we focus on the first
+two.

+Let us start with `service/`.
+The first repository (the one discussed in the
+previous section) is added to this second repository as a Git submodule living
+in `service/source/`.
+This means that the model will essentially be embedded
+into the service but will conveniently remain an independent entity.
+At all
+times, the service contains a reference to a particular state (a particular
+commit, potentially on a dedicated release branch) of the model, guaranteeing
+that the desired version of the model is in production.
+However, when invoking
+the model from the service, we might want to use a different set of
+configuration files than the ones present in the first repository.
+To this end,
+a service-specific version of the configuration files is created in
+`service/configs/`.

+Now it is time to containerize the service code by building a Docker image.
+The
+relevant files are gathered in `container/`.

 # Scheduling the service